Skip To Main Content

 It was also an important win to keep pace in the Lone Star Conference race as UTPB (8-13 overall, 6-5 LSC) began the day tied for 10th place in the conference standings, but was just one match out of sixth place.
 In addition, it was the third win by a score of 3-1 for the Falcons against Sul Ross (3-15, 1-11) in the last two seasons.

-Macias, Demuth, Grimes and Freeman all added six digs as seven Falcons totaled at least six digs for the match.
-The other two were defensive specialists Isabel Rodriguez with 11 and Andrea Urzua with seven.
+Grimes (9), Demuth (9), Macias (7) and Freeman (7) all added seven-plus digs as seven Falcons totaled at least six digs for the match.
+The other two were defensive specialists Isabel Rodriguez with 14 and Andrea Urzua with six.

-Thanks in large part to its defensive effort, UTPB held Sul Ross to under .050 percent hitting in each of its three set wins and to .069 percent hitting for the match.
+Thanks in large part to its strong defensive effort, UTPB held Sul Ross to under 0.030 percent hitting in each of the first two sets, to under .070 percent hitting in each of its three sets wins, and to .071 percent hitting for the match.

 "Road wins are always nice," spoke Head Volleyball Coach CJ Allard.
 "Our defensive prowess held Sul Ross to under .100 percent in the match, which will make us hard to beat regardless of how efficient our offense is.
 We were able to see action from all 16 players tonight, which rarely happens, so it was great to see everyone take a crack at the next-player-up philosophy."